 would be fine for some workout use, but are probably even better as something to wear all-day-long during recovery days because they are so comfortable.
 We have to highly recommend these socks, especially for the reasonable price of $39.50.
 We are not averse to paying over $50 for the right pair of good socks.
 Find them here.

 - For someone looking a little more for a sport compression sock, the Performance line is just that.
-The Exo is the start of this lineup and has been for a long time.
-It is priced at the same level as the Pro socks, above, but intended for sport-specific use (versus all-day wear).
+They used to call these the Exo, so if you see a reference to those just know they are now simply the Performance Socks.
+It is priced at the same level as the Pro grade wool socks, above, but intended for sport-specific use (versus all-day wear).
 Tommie Copper does a nice job of blending mesh and padding, and it uses gradient compression to target the arch, heel, and Achilles, three areas that athletes need to pay more attention to.
-Find them here.
+We also like their seamless toe box, minimizing the chances of the sock bunching-up if inside a shoe.
+Find them here on Amazon.

 - The Core Compression Pants are the model of mens pants that Tommie Copper is